Klim0002/SEUNGHWANLIM_T2A2/readme.md

 contact me page is now done.

 i will need to reroute some of the pages so that they can go to the various other pages within those pages

+# 01/04/2023

+## finishing the site.

+currently filled the blogs and some of the other items. double checked the connectivity to the other pages so they don't show errors.

+# 02/04/2023

+completed the website. now doing the rest of the assignment that is required.
+Probably could do it cleaner and more efficiently.